-The Governing Body will complete and return to the LA a Statement of Internal Controls each year.
-Advice regarding the statement is contained within this document: Statement of Internal controls Guide.
+The Governing Body will complete and return to the LA a Controls Assurance Statement each year.
+Advice regarding the statement is contained within this document: Controls Assurance Statement Guide.

 E2 Financial Control during Absences

 "The Headteacher should ensure that financial control is maintained in the absence of key personnel through staff training or by arranging job shadowing".